He’s Been Gone a Year, But He Changed Everything. A Social Conservative Remembers Donald Trump’s Presidency

 And after four years of that unrelenting assault, what happened?
 Seventy-five million people still voted for Donald Trump.
 That’s what happened.
 It’s too late to “deprogram” us, Ms. Couric.
 We haven’t been deprogrammed.
 We’ve been red-pilled.

 And the vast majority of the 75 million are not the coyote headdress guy.
-Seventy-five million normal, sane people who now know just how deep the rot is, could be Joe Biden’s worst nightmare.
+Seventy-five million normal, sane people who now know just how deep the rot is.
+People who no longer accept the narrative the mainstream media present as the self-evident truth.
+They have been already, and will be, Joe Biden’s worst nightmare.

 And for that, too, we can thank President Trump.

 Peter Wolfgang is president of Family Institute of Connecticut Action.
 He lives in Waterbury, Connecticut, with his wife and their seven children.
 The views expressed on The Stream are solely his own.
-His last article was My Favorite Orange-Haired Lunatic Blows It.
+His last article was Climate Change is Real, but We Face a Deeper Problem the Climate Changers Don’t See.